Healthcare CISOs Sound Off, Volume 1: Medical Device Security

 We have produced 68 podcast episodes and counting thus far.
 For those who don’t quite have the time to binge-listen through the entire catalog, we have compiled some highlights from our guests on a focused set of topics.
 We will be releasing these as our Healthcare CISOs Sound Off blog series in several installments.

 The topic of our first blog is Medical Device Security.
-The following are quotes from some of the industry’s best and brightest leaders related to this important area of focus for healthcare risk management programs.
+The following are quotes and recordings from some of the industry’s best and brightest leaders related to this important area of focus for healthcare risk management programs.

 Stoddard Manikin, CISO, Children's Healthcare of Atlanta